LouisCAD/Splitties/appctx/README.md

 - `injectAsAppCtx()`
 - `canLeakMemory()`

-You can use `appCtx` and `directBoot` anywhere in your app (without risking leaking a short-lived context such as an Activity or a Service).
+You can use `appCtx` and `directBootCtx` anywhere in your app (without risking leaking a short-lived context such as an Activity or a Service).
 This makes writing code that needs a `Context` for non Activity specific purposes more convenient.